 Best Poncho Nursing Cover – Rosie Pope Nursing Cover

 This is our absolute favourite for a cover that truly does look fashionable, not like you are wearing your breastfeeding cover – there’s a fine line!
 The Rosie Pope brand does cost a little more but the lovely soft modal/spandex blend with a flattering cowl neck is the perfect addition while travelling to wear with their lightweight and breathable nursing cami’s, perfect for hot climates.

-Other poncho style nursing covers to consider:
+Other poncho-style nursing covers to consider:

 Best Stylish Nursing Cover – Emma Moe Premium Nursing Cover

 Pretty and practical, the Emma Moe Premium Nursing Cover to practical but extremely stylish, perfect for a summer retreat.
-It comes with a rigid neckline which we LOVE, giving you peekaboo access to bubs beneath, but is wide enough to ensure privacy.
+It comes with a rigid neckline which we LOVE, giving you peekaboo access to bubs beneath, but it is wide enough to ensure privacy.